A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Discussion

 \section{Discussion}

-The statistical significance of the detection gap was aided by its large angular extent, as discussed in \S\ref{subsec:void-significance}.
+The statistical significance of the detection gap was aided by its large angular extent, as discussed in \S\ref{sec:void-significance}.
 Smaller spatial gaps however, can occur through chance.
-We used the non-detections of FRBs in the direction of Cygnus X to place data-driven constraints on the magnitude of maximal scattering from the Milky Way Galaxy, in a manner independent of existing Galactic-$n_e$ models.
+We used the non-detections of FRBs in the direction of Cygnus X to place a data-driven lower limit on the magnitude of maximal scattering contribution from the Milky Way Galaxy, in a manner independent of existing Galactic-$n_e$ models.
 However, even if smaller in angular extents, other ionized structures in the Galaxy such as H II regions and high-EM sightlines may have similar impacts on the observed scattering properties and detectability of FRBs in \cat{}.
-This may introduce a selection bias in observed FRB environments, potentially skewing interpretations of their host galaxy associations.
+This may introduce a selection bias in the observed spatial distribution of FRBs.

 The Murchison Widefield Array Interplanetary Scintillation survey has revealed similar spatial gaps in the distribution of compact radio sources due to angular broadening from clumpy ISM turbulence correlated with \halpha{} emission \citep{morgan+22}.
 In the case of pulsars, scintillation arcs and VLBI have been used to localize scattering structures to known H II regions (e.g. \citealt{mall+22}).